Meriter nurses ratify tentative agreement between employer and union

 Nurses were able to secure a number of key policy changes, including some directly related to the COVID-19 pandemic, in the contract:

-- And a greater voice in decisions during current and future public health crises so that nurses can protect themselves and their patients.
+- A greater voice in decisions during current and future public health crises so that nurses can protect themselves and their patients.

 The agreement also increase nurse wages as well as earned sick and vacation time.
 Meriter will continue to offer nurses full health and dental benefits, tuition assistance, childcare support and a wellness program that includes access to mental health services.